maarten-pennings/isa6502/README.md

 # isa6502

-Arduino library with tables describing 6502 instruction set architecture (ISA).
+Arduino library with tables describing the 6502 instruction set architecture (ISA).

-The library includes commands (for a separate command interpreter) that implement a man page browser (for the instructions), an in-line disassembler, and even a simple assembler.
+The library also includes commands (for a separate command interpreter) that implement a man page browser (for the instructions), an in-line assembler/disassembler, and even a simple "file" based assembler.

+There is a [test](test/#readme.md) suite for the commands.

 ## Introduction